mgsosna/t-tests_vs_ANOVA/README.md

 * `n_groups`: the number of groups in the comparison
 * `n_obs`: the number of observations per group
 * `n_iter`: the number of iterations for creating the distribution of p-values
+* `p.val`: the p-value to use when calculating the false positive rate (i.e. percent iterations below this value)
 * `figure`: should a figure be printed?
 * `pretty`: should the output be simple (pretty = T) or thorough (pretty = F)?
 * `verbose`: as the function is running, should the progress be printed?